loadsmart/miranda-linter/README.md

 # miranda-linter

-The purpose is to ensure Miranda design system is used in a standardized way
+The purpose is to ensure Miranda design system is adopted in a standardized way instead of using pure HTML elements

 ## Installation